-A borrowing library is open to all children, parents and childminders on a Tuesday and Thursday evening from 3:30 until 4:30.
-Children may peruse a wide range of books - fiction, non-fiction or poetry and borrow them for two weeks from school.
+It is planned to open a borrowing library to all children, parents and childminders on a Tuesday and Thursday evening from 3:30 until 4:30.
+Children will be able to peruse a wide range of books - fiction, non-fiction or poetry and borrow them for two weeks from school.